Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 ## What next?

 * There is a lot more you can do with this library than is covered here, so explore the methods and classes you find in the [reference](http://p5js.org/reference/#/libraries/p5.dom).
-* See more examples in the DOM section on the [learn page](p5js.org/learn/#examples).
+* See more examples in the DOM section on the [examples page](http://p5js.org/examples/).
-* If you'd like to learn more about HTML and the DOM in general, see this [intro to HTML](https://github.com/processing/p5.js/wiki/Intro-to-HTML)
+* If you'd like to learn more about HTML and the DOM in general, see this [intro to HTML and CSS](https://github.com/processing/p5.js/wiki/Intro-to-HTML-and-CSS)
 * This library is a bit experimental and in development, so if you find bugs or have suggestions please [post an issue](https://github.com/processing/p5.js/issues).
 * The [forum](http://forum.Processing.org/two/) is the best place for more general programming questions.